Temi Tea Garden: Estate

 The floral composition of the tea estate consists of broad leaf vegetation comprising Alnus nepalensis (utis), Castanopsis (kattus), Macaranga (malata), Engelhardia spicata (mahua), Magnolia champaca, Toona ciliata (tooni), Machilus (kawla), Symplocos (kharane) and Cinnamomum (sinkoli).
 The estate's surroundings and approach road have also been made more scenic by planting japanese cedar (dhupi) and prunes (cherry).

 Weeds identified in the estate are Eupatorium and Artemisia and other secondary growth. large cardamom plantations are also present in forest patches in the vicinity of the tea estate, apart from naturalized exotic Cryptomeria japonica patches.

 Fauna includes species of the kalij and satyr tragopan; reptile species of Japalura lizards, cobra, krait and Himalayan pit viper and Asian bullfrog.
 Butterflies and leeches are also seen in the area.

+This estate is also being promoted as a tourist destination with visitors getting the chance to visit the production facility.